angular/angular/aio/content/guide/upgrade-setup.md

 All guides and cookbooks have _at least these core files_.
 Each file has a distinct purpose and evolves independently as the application grows.

-Files outside `src/` concern building, deploying, and testing your app.
+Files outside `src/` concern building, deploying, and testing your application.
 They include configuration files and external dependencies.

-Files inside `src/` "belong" to your app.
+Files inside `src/` "belong" to your application.
 Add new Typescript, HTML and CSS files inside the `src/` directory, most of them inside `src/app`, unless told to do otherwise.